 A rough storm is on the radar and it’s time to batten down the hatches.
 The weather reports suggest the possibility of hail, and so you make sure your car is in the garage.
-However, one thing you can’t protect when it comes to hail is your roof.
+However, one thing you can’t protect is your roof from hail damage.
+And don’t worry, you’re not alone: millions of people experience hail damage each year, with Minnesota often being in the top 10 affected states.

 At Northface Construction, we offer free damage inspection to homes, so if you aren’t comfortable with going up on your roof, please give us a call and we’ll take a look for you at no cost.
 It’s part of our commitment to excellent customer service and creating lasting relationships with our clients.